 Monthly net imbalance should be near zero and thus not show a skewed distribution of positive and negative imbalances.
-As a result of the analysis the imbalances are diversified by generation and consumption imbalance and the BRPs are classified into three categories - red, yellow and green.
-Based on the category (see Table 34) eSett will notify the BRP for not being in balance and TSO can impose actions towards a specific BRP in analysing the causes for imbalances and in finding the ways to enhance the index (i.e. to minimise imbalance volumes).
+As a result of the analysis the BRPs are classified into three categories - red, yellow and green.
+Based on the category (see Table 30) eSett will notify the BRP for not being in balance and TSO can impose actions towards a specific BRP in analysing the causes for imbalances and in finding the ways to enhance the index (i.e. to minimise imbalance volumes).